codewars/docs/content/concepts/kata/beta-process.md

 ## Kata Approval and Retirement

-After a kata has received [enough approval votes](/references/kata-ranking/approval-retire-criteria/) from the community, all issues are fixed, and community reached a consensus on it's ranking, it's ready for the final step to come out of beta.
-At this point, sufficinetly privileged user can review it to make sure all these criteria has been met (see [How to Review a Beta Kata](/recipes/review-beta/)), and release it as an official kata onto the site!
+After a kata has received [enough approval votes](/references/kata-ranking/approval-retire-criteria/) from the community, all issues are fixed, and community reached a consensus on its ranking, it's ready for the final step to come out of beta.
+At this point, sufficiently privileged user can review it to make sure all these criteria has been met (see [How to Review a Beta Kata](/recipes/review-beta/)), and release it as an official kata onto the site!